kushal2011/Recipe-Oracle/README.md

 {
 "name": "Spaghetti",
 "quantity": "200g"
-},
-{
-"name": "Tomatoes",
-"quantity": "5, diced"
-},
-{
-"name": "Olive oil",
-"quantity": "2 tbsp"
-},
-{
-"name": "Garlic",
-"quantity": "2 cloves, minced"
-},
-{
-"name": "Salt",
-"quantity": "to taste"
-},
-{
-"name": "Black pepper",
-"quantity": "to taste"
-},
-{
-"name": "Fresh basil",
-"quantity": "a handful, chopped"
 }
 ],
 "instructions": [
-"Cook the spaghetti in a large pot of boiling salted water until al dente.", "Heat the olive oil in a pan and sauté garlic until fragrant.", "Add tomatoes and cook until the sauce thickens.", "Season with salt and pepper.",
+"Cook the spaghetti in a large pot of boiling salted water until al dente.", "Heat the olive oil in a pan and sauté garlic until fragrant."
-"Toss the spaghetti with the sauce and serve hot.", "Garnish with fresh basil."
 ],
 "isVegan": true,
 "isVegetarian": true,